 Road trips are one of the best ways to explore the outdoors in Missouri.
 You don’t have to drive far to find rolling hills, rugged terrain, fields, forests and wildflowers as far as the eye can see.
-Just add water – with a stop at one of the state’s beautiful rivers, lakes or springs – for an adventure you won’t forget.
+Just add water – with a stop at one of the state’s beautiful rivers, lakes or springs – for an adventure you won’t soon forget.

 If you’re seeking solitude, make your way to the Eleven Point River near Missouri’s southern border.
-The river’s alternating rapids and deep, clear pools cut through steep bluffs and forested valleys.
+The river’s alternating rapids and deep pools cut through steep bluffs and forested valleys.
 A 44-mile stretch was one of eight initial waterways chosen to be part of the National Wild and Scenic River System in 1968.
 You can reach the river at 11 designated access areas.

-Nestled in the Salt River Hills of north central Missouri, Mark Twain Lake offers solitude, scenic views and great crappie fishing.
+Nestled in the Salt River Hills of north central Missouri, Mark Twain Lake offers scenic views and great crappie fishing.
 Bluffs covered by stands of oak, hickory and maple are filled with deer, turkey and other wildlife.
-You can find campgrounds, picnic areas, boat ramps and hiking trails at Mark Twain State Park and 29 Corps of Engineers Recreation Areas.
+You can find campgrounds, picnic areas, boat ramps and hiking trails at Mark Twain State Park and 29 Mark Twain Lake.

 Missouri is home to some of the largest springs in the country.
 The turquoise, teal and aqua pools pour millions of gallons of cool, clear water into some of the state’s most beautiful rivers every day.

 Take a short hike in the Ozark National Scenic Riverways area to see Blue Spring – with water a shimmering shade of aqua you have to see to believe.
 Walk out onto the wooden deck at the edge of the pool and peer into one of the deepest springs in the United States.
 The 310-foot deep spring – the state’s sixth largest – sends 90 million gallons of water into the Current River each day.